Learn about actual and potential costs

 Buyers should specify what measures of quality they will be using to select a supplier.
 For example, these measures can be reputation, brand name and depth of the product plan submitted.

 Buyers should also choose a supplier based on the price estimate given.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include a deadline for proposal submittals and when the contract will be awarded.

 Buyers should include a desired shipping date and information about delivery or item pickup.

 Buyers should include any other benchmark dates that are relevant to the project.

 Evaluate major factors to mitigate risk

 The upstream supply chain for electroshock weapons is moderately risky.
-Electroshock weapons manufacturers rely on a variety of upstream inputs including semiconductors, circuit boards, plastics, inductors and copper.
-Circuit boards and semiconductors are vital to the production of these weapons.
-Most use basic circuit boards to relay information between...
+Electroshock weapons manufacturers rely on a variety of upstream inputs, including semiconductors, circuit boards, plastics, inductors and copper.
+These inputs are often sourced globally; thus, the supply chain for many vendors within the market has been negatively impacted by the...
 Subscribe to learn more.